Trolleybuses in Shanghai: History

 The system's original operator was the Shanghai Electric Construction Company, which also operated trams in what was then the city's International sector.
 In its early years, the system had two routes, served by seven vehicles.

-The first trolleybus service, which began operation on 15 November 1914, was along Fokien Road (now Fujian Road, or Fujian lu); service along Pekin Road (now Beijing Road, or Beijing lu) was introduced in 1915.
+The first trolleybus service, route 14, which began operation on 15 November 1914, was along Fokien Road (now Fujian Road, or Fujian lu); service along Pekin Road (now Beijing Road, or Beijing lu) was introduced in 1915.

 As of 1984, and still in 2003, the two original sections were still covered by portions of existing routes 14 and 16, respectively.

 In its first 13 days of operation, the system carried 200,000 passengers, and came to be regarded as eminently suited to Shanghai's busy streets.
 However, the service then had to be temporarily abandoned while the roads on which they operated were strengthened, as the trolleybuses had been pressing down the surface stones with which the roads were paved.

 A major expansion approved by the municipal council in 1924 would soon see the network expand from 2.2 mi to 20.5 mi, and the company purchased 100 new trolleybuses for this expansion.

 As of 1985, more than 40 percent of all passenger journeys on the Shanghai City Transport Company's system were made on trolleybuses, even though trolleybuses only made up about 20 percent of the company's fleet (the remainder were diesel buses).
 There were 19 trolleybus routes at that time, served by 860 articulated vehicles.

 In 1994, the system was reported to comprise more than 20 routes, using a fleet of almost 900 vehicles, but in the subsequent years the route and fleet numbers have been in decline.
 In the late 90s a citywide road widening scheme demolished the overheads for Lines 9, 12, 16, 18 and 27.
 Later in the 2000s, Lines 21 and 17 were converted to regular buses in 2005 and 2007 respectively.
 Lines 11路 (11) and 26路 (26) were converted to super-capacitor buses in 2008 ahead of the Expo 2010.
 Super-capacitor buses are also electrically powered, but their electrical energy is supplied at charging stations at bus stops and termini (via so-called electric umbrellas), instead of by overhead wires.
 The energy is then stored between charging stations by onboard super capacitors.